penx/govuk-monorepo-example/README.md

+# Example govuk-frontend monorepo

-# Example of failing build for govuk-frontend Sass when used in monorepo
+Example of a failing build for `govuk-frontend` Sass, when used in a monorepo structure.

 ## Working Example (not monorepo)